kongware/ftor/README.md

 // typed area;
 ```
-## Bounded Polymorphism and Type Classes
+## Type Classes

-Bounded polymorphism is the ability of a type system to define constraints on polymorphic types without having to pass the corresponding type classes explicitly around throughout the codebase.
-Most statically typed languages like Haskell or Scala resolve type class dependencies at compilte time. ftor doesn't have compile-time but erases all type information as soon as it is disabled.
+Bounded polymorphism<sup>1</sup> is the ability of a type system to define constraints on polymorphic types without having to pass the corresponding type classes explicitly around throughout the codebase.

+Most statically typed languages like Haskell or Scala resolve type class dependencies at compilte time. ftor doesn't include a compile-time but erases all type information as soon as it is disabled.
 Hence there is no way to handle type classes without creating dependencies to the extended type system.

-As a matter of fact the only option left is to conduct explicit dictionary passing - and that's how we do it.
+As a matter of fact the only option left is to conduct explicit dictionary passing - and that's actually how we do it at ftor's.

+<sub><sup>1</sup>also known as ad-hoc polymorphism</sub>

 # Types